lovefc/eztpl/README.md

 ![](http://104.224.175.51/eztpl.png)

-A very small PHP template engine class library
+A very small PHP template engine class library.

 Quick usage, easy syntax, very efficient, free to define template syntax, only one file at the core!

-If you notice compliance oversights, please send a patch
+If you notice compliance oversights, please send a patch.

 ```php
 <?php